 Transportation: Volunteers must plan their own transportation to and from the Village.
 Free parking is provided at Fields Point.

 Technology: As a place apart, Holden encourages volunteers and staff to enjoy community life without handheld technology.
-Internet access is not available and we request that use of electronic devices (aside from cameras) be limited to your room.
+However, Internet access is available for staff and we request that the use of electronic devices (aside from cameras) be limited to your room.

-Worship: Holden invites all volunteers to participate in the rhythms of the Village by attending nightly Vespers services.
-Though rooted in Lutheran practice, these services are welcoming to people of all spiritual backgrounds.
+Worship: Holden invites all volunteers to participate in the rhythms of the Village by attending nightly Sacred Space Service.
+Though rooted in Lutheran practice, these services aim to be open and welcoming to people of all spiritual backgrounds.